Amin al-Husseini: Al-Husseini in Iraq

 As the European situation for the Allies deteriorated, Husseini advised Iraq to adhere to the letter to their treaty with Great Britain, and avoid being drawn into the war in order to conserve her energies for the liberation of Arab countries.
 Were Russia, Japan and Italy to side with Germany however, Iraqis should proclaim a revolt in Palestine.
-In July 1940 Colonel S. F. Newcombe managed to work out an agreement with Nuri al-Sa'id, who was then Foreign Minister, and the Palestinians Jamal al-Husayni and Musa al-'Alami to the effect that Palestinian Arabs would back Britain and assent to the White Paper of 1939 in exchange for an immediate implementation of the clause regarding the country's independence.
+In July 1940 Colonel S. F. Newcombe managed to work out an agreement with Nuri al-Sa'id, who was then Foreign Minister, and the Palestinians Jamal al-Husayni and Musa al-'Alami to the effect that Palestinian Arabs would support Britain and assent to the White Paper of 1939.
 Iraq undertook to place half of its army under Allied command outside the country's borders.
-On 29 August 1940, the British however reneged on the agreement, which even Husseini had initially opposed vehemently until the Iraqi government brought pressure to bear on him.
+Amin al-Husseini, despite his previous rejection of the White Paper and his advice (to the Iraqis) not to use the White Paper as a starting point for negotiations, gave his support to the agreement.
+According to Nevo (1984) the Newcombe agreement said that Palestine would be granted independence immediately rather than after a 10-year period stipulated by the 1939 White Paper; Mattar (1984) does not mention any such provision in the Newcombe agreement.
+On 29 August 1940, the British however reneged on the agreement.
 The British backtracked out of fear over the hostile reaction the accord might stir up among the Jews of Palestine, and among American Jews, whose opinion was important were Britain to gain American support in the war.
 That summer, Britain dropped all attempts to deal with al-Husseini, and he threw in his lot with Germany. al-Husseini's dissatisfaction with Nuri's pro-British politics, in the meantime, was exacerbated by the latter's refusal to intervene with the British on behalf of the families, all of whom he knew, of 39 Palestinians who had been sentenced to death in secret trials for, in Husseini's view, the crime of defending their country.